 A flat iron is a beauty tool that almost every girl owns in order to help tame her mane and bask in the glory of having silky straight hair - well, for a day or two at least.
+It is undoubtedly the first answer to the question, “how to get straight hair at home in no time?”
 But what if you’ve been using it wrong?
-We give you a few tricks and things to keep in mind while ironing your hair to help give you super glam hair that is sleek and beautiful.
+We give you a few tricks and things to keep in mind while straightening your hair to help give you super glam hair that is sleek and beautiful.

 Flat irons come in different sizes for a reason.
 Make sure you invest in one that caters to the length and thickness of your hair as well.
 A narrower iron that is half an inch to 1-inch wide is best for short, fine hair as it allows you to iron smaller sections.
-For longer, thicker hair use an iron that is an inch and half to 2 inches wide so you can iron larger sections in less time.
+To make longer, thicker hair straight, use an iron that is an inch and half to 2 inches wide so you can iron larger sections in less time.
 The right size iron helps decrease the chances of overheating your hair, is easier to maneuver and can help you straighten your hair better.
 Just make sure it’s lightweight - you don’t want your arms to feel like they’ve been put through a workout.
-Oh, and it’s best to use ceramic plates as they distribute the heat evenly, which lowers the risk of burning your hair.
+Oh, and to get straight hair, it’s best to use ceramic plates as they distribute the heat evenly, which lowers the risk of burning your hair.

 * We hope you’re not straightening your hair all the time or too often for the health of your strands.
 Do this only once in a while to ensure your hair looks and feels great always!